-The flu vaccine helps protect you, your loved ones and your community from flu.
+The flu vaccine helps protect you, your loved ones and your community from the flu.
 More people vaccinated means more people are protected.
 The flu vaccine also has been shown to help prevent serious medical events associated with some chronic conditions, like heart and lung disease, and diabetes.

-- Children ages 6 months to 18 years
+- Children ages 6 months and older

 - People age 50 and older

-- People who live in nursing homes and other long-term care facilities
+- People who live in a nursing home or other long-term care facility

 - People who live with or care for those at high risk for complications from flu, including: